tugcanolgun/vigilio/docs/source/index.rst

 Vigilio
 =======

-An easy to install, easy to manage personalized streaming service.
+Your own movie streaming service.
+Easy to install, easy to use.
+Download, manage and watch your favorite movies conveniently from your browser or phone.
+Install it on your server, access it anywhere and enjoy.

 | You can find the landing page `here <https://vigilio.tugcan.net/>`_.
 | `Live demo <https://demo.vigilio.tugcan.net/>`_